 Some of you are nodding your head in agreement climbers are scary little people!
 They can’t resist the thrill of the climb.
 And let’s face it!
 The sea is deceptive; it looks like a pretty safe landing doesn’t it?

-Choosing the right cabin room types for families who cruise depends on several factors, budget, how much space you want, location of the cabin on the cruise ship and how many children you have?
+Choosing the best cruise cabins for families depends on several factors!
+Budget, how much space you want, location of the cabin on the cruise ship and how many children you have?

 But you can get the perfect family cabin to suit all of your needs; you just need to know what to looks for.
 In this post I aim to share which cruise cabin for kids offer families the best flexibility.

-Of course you now have the added option of virtual cabins
+Of course you now have the added option of virtual cruise cabins

 The Disney Magic Portholes cabins on many Disney ships offering real time views but with a difference.
-I am the biggest Disney fan and the thought of Mickey swimming past your porthole or Flo just hanging out for a while is enough to make me book a Magic Porthole cabin.
+I am the biggest Disney fan and the thought of Mickey swimming past your porthole or Flo just hanging out for a while is enough to make me book a virtual porthole Disney Cruise family cabin.
 What a wonderful option when travelling with children.

 Royal Caribbean also offer inside cabins with a difference with some ships offering Virtual Balconies, giving you the flexibly to enjoy those beautiful views and sunsets from the inside of the ship.